August 22, 2013

 Hunters claim that the fundamental principle of hunting is "fair chase," but there is nothing fair about bear baiting.
 In fact, there is not even a chase.
 An animal is lured to an area and shot while she is eating.
 The federal government bans the baiting of migratory birds because it's unfair.
 Most states ban the baiting of deer and elk and other big game for the same reason.
 There's no logical reason to allow such an unfair practice to persist in bear hunting.

-The U.S. Forest Service, the Bureau of Land Management, the U.S. Fish and Wildlife Service and the National Park Service all publish materials telling the public not to feed bears.
-The Forest Service, for instance, puts out materials that warn "A fed bear is a dead bear," "Do Not Feed Bears!" and "Bears Are Dangerous!"
+The U.S. Forest Service, the Bureau of Land Management, the U.S. Fish and Wildlife Service, the National Park Service, and most state wildlife agencies publish materials telling the public not to feed bears.
+The Forest Service, for instance, puts out materials that warn "A fed bear is a dead bear" and "Do Not Feed Bears!"
+Yet state agencies that allow baiting carve out special exemptions for hunters.

-Tom Beck, a hunter and a bear biologist with the Colorado Division of Wildlife, shares a similar opinion.
+Tom Beck, a hunter and a bear biologist with the Colorado Division of Wildlife, opposes baiting.

 "I firmly believe that baiting creates 'nuisance' bears," he says.
 "Black bears are naturally wary, instinctively avoiding close contact with humans.
 But a large amount of tasty food, easily obtained, defeats this wariness.
 By baiting, we create lazy bears who have been rewarded, not punished, for overcoming their fear of humans."